Fort Douglas: Armed Forces Reserve Center (1991–2026)

-A small portion of the southwestern section of the original fort remains in use by the U.S. Army Reserve (USAR).
-This portion of the fort is designated the Stephen A. Douglas Armed Forces Reserve Center.
-The reserve center consists of 51 acres, and includes the historic Soldier's Circle, along with several sub-installation buildings.
-The center hosts offices, along with training and support space for 'headquarters staff for two Army Reserve commands, and staff from other Army, Navy and Marine Reserve units'.
+Following the base's closure, a small portion of the southwestern section of the original fort remained in use by the U.S. Army Reserve (USAR).
+This portion of the fort was designated the Stephen A. Douglas Armed Forces Reserve Center.
+The reserve center consisted of 51 acres, and included the historic Soldier's Circle, along with several sub-installation buildings.
+The center hosted offices, along with training and support space for 'headquarters staff for two Army Reserve commands, and staff from other Army, Navy and Marine Reserve units'.

 In 2023, the Utah State Legislature allocated $100 million, via Senate Bill 2, to facilitate the relocation of the reserve center from Fort Douglas to land near the Utah National Guard’s Camp Williams in Bluffdale.
 The appropriated funds were to be used to acquire property, and for the design and construction of facilities at the new site.
-A groundbreaking ceremony for the new reserve center at Camp Williams was held in August 2024, which, at the time, was expected to be completed in 2026.
-After the relocation is complete, the historic reserve property will be transferred to the university for continued development of their campus.
+A groundbreaking ceremony for the new reserve center at Camp Williams was held in August 2024.
+The new center was completed in 2026, with operations moving away from the old reserve center that summer.
+A ceremony held on August 8, 2026, marked the closure the Stephen A. Douglas Armed Forces Reserve Center (and final piece of the historic fort) and the transfer of the remaining property to the university.

 Commands hosted

-As of 2023, the commands hosted at the reserve center include:
+In 2023, the commands hosted at the reserve center included: